In this article:

 Data can now be transformed into easy-to-understand performance charts that owners can interpret to make informed decisions regarding their business.

-Using KPI tools to plan for growth, staffing and budgeting now empower owners to keep competitive and keep franchises at bay.
+Using KPI tools to plan for growth, staffing, and budgeting now empowers owners to stay competitive and keep franchises at bay.

 Coffee Shop KPIs